touchX/toolkit/README.md

 The project consists of 3 repositories:

 - _this repo_: consumes the UI and Core layers and serves static pages
-- [Toolkit Core](https://github.com/sky-uk/toolkit-core): Global styles and defaults for all projects
+- [toolkit-core](https://github.com/sky-uk/toolkit-core): Global styles and defaults for all projects
-- [Toolkit UI](https://github.com/sky-uk/toolkit-ui): Aesthetic components following Polaris brand guidelines
+- [toolkit-ui](https://github.com/sky-uk/toolkit-ui): Aesthetic components following Polaris brand guidelines

 ## Versioning